 The processed data includes contact data (salutation, first name, last name, company, street, postal code, city, e-mail address, optional phone number) of the person concerned.

 The processing is carried out for the purpose of providing advisory services and business initiation by sending offers of M.E.
-SCHUPP Industriekeramik GmbH & Co.
-KG.
+SCHUPP Industriekeramik GmbH.
 Here we use session cookies for the storage of your request list (shopping basket contents) and permanent cookies for the storage of the login status.

 Processing is based on Article 6(1) lit. b (execution of order transactions) and c (legally required archiving) GDPR.
 The information marked as required for the establishment and fulfilment of the contract is required.
 We disclose the data to third parties only in the context of extradition, payment or in the context of legal permissions and obligations to legal advisors and authorities.
 The data will be processed in third countries only if necessary for the fulfilment of the contract (for example, on customer's request upon delivery or payment).